Announcement

 This is a legislative issue, not a safety issue, and reflects a gap in how current laws account for adaptive cycling equipment.
 Break the Boundary has safely operated adaptive mountain biking programs for over 10 years with strong clinical, operational and governance frameworks in place.

-Why did the do a legislative review?
+Why did they do a legislative review?
 The review was undertaken to improve safety and provide clearer rules for the growing use of eRideables such as e-scooters and e-bikes across Western Australia.
 Earlier this year, WA Police ran Operation Moorhead, a dedicated taskforce targeting unsafe and illegal use of high-powered eRideables in public areas.
 This formed part of a broader push to clarify and enforce existing laws.

-What is EN19154?
+What is EN15194?

-What has Changed?
+What has changed?

 If nothing has changed in the legislation in this review, why are we postponing the start of the season?